-According to management, a number of initiatives will further improve highway access, manage transportation demand, and enhance community livability.
-Officials have approved a 600-acre mixed-use project, known as Great Pond Village in the Day Hill Road Corporate Area.
+According to management, a variety of initiatives are underway to further improve highway access, manage transportation demand, and enhance community livability.
+We note plan approval has been granted to a 600-acre mixed-use project known as Great Pond Village in the Day Hill Road Corporate Area.
 In addition, a 130-unit market-rate apartment development was completed in Windsor Center in early 2017.
-The Connecticut Department of Transportation has initiated a project for enhanced commuter rail service between New Haven and Springfield, which we expect to more than double the stops in Windsor by the beginning of 2018.
+This \$18 million investment will be completed in the first quarter of calendar 2017.
+The Connecticut Department of Transportation has initiated a project for enhanced commuter rail service between New Haven and Springfield, which is expected to more than double the stops in Windsor by the beginning of 2018.